Waste & recycling FAQs

 Where required, separate arrangements will be made for a specific collection point for flats, properties with narrow access or hard to reach properties.
 The householder will be advised of these by our Recycling team.
 This may mean keeping a black bag service for non recyclable rubbish rather than providing a wheeled bin.
 However some locations, where specific collection points have been identified by us will be provided with communal wheeled bin(s) free of charge for the purpose of storing waste materials ready for collection.

-We will provide a free collection of clinical household waste from your house and provide you with a suitable container to store your clinical waste.
-We will collect bandages, incontinence pads, needles, stoma bags and sharps.
+We can collect dressings, bandages, incontinence pads, stoma bags, catheters and sharps.
 These items must not be placed in your black wheeled bin.
-A collection point, day of collection, frequency of collection and any other specific instructions regarding this service, will be agreed with you.
+A collection point, day of collection, frequency of collection and any other specific requirements regarding this service will be arranged with you.

 Email us at firstname.lastname@example.org or call the Streetscene helpline on 01352 701234.